Portland, in the State of Oregon is ranked high in several surveys about the best places to live in the U.S.

 This spring produces the largest amount of water, which is piped to both the Lower Bathhouse and the Main Bathhouse, using the height difference.

-The water temperature at the gushing point is around 135 degrees F.
+The water temp at the gushing point is around 135 degrees F.

 It is too hot to soak in tubs without adding the stream water bucketed.